A more privacy-friendly blog

 </form>

-The JavaScript part is also removed as DuckDuckGo doesn’t provide an API.
-As it is unlikely that more than three people will use the search engine in a year, this seems a good idea to not spend too much time on this non-essential feature.
+The JavaScript part is also removed as DuckDuckGo does not provide an API.
+Since fewer than three people likely use the search engine in a year, it seems wise not to spend too much time on this non-essential feature.

 Update (2023-07)

-As an alternative, Pagefind is a search engine tailored for static websites and relying on JavaScript.
-In my case, I don’t think this is worth the time and I will stick with DuckDuckGo.
+As an alternative, Pagefind is a search engine tailored for static websites, relying on JavaScript.
+In my case, I do not think this is worth the effort and I will stick with DuckDuckGo.

 Newsletter#